qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 the top, or choose :guilabel:`Move to Top`.
 If you use this option on a layer nested in a group, the layer is moved to the top in its current group.

-The checkbox for a group will show or hide all the layers in the group with one click.
+The checkbox for a group will show or hide the checked layers in the group with one click.
 With :kbd:`Ctrl` pressed, the checkbox will also turn on or off all the layers in the group.